ar-io/docs/docs/src/gateways/ar-io-node/arnsoip/observer.md

 The weighted selection criteria will consider the following for each gateway:

 - Stake Weight (SW): This factor considers how financially committed a gateway is to the network.
-It is the ratio of the amount of IO tokens staked by the gateway relative to the network minimum and is expressed as SW = Gateway Stake / Minimum Stake.
+It is the ratio of the amount of ARIO tokens staked by the gateway relative to the network minimum and is expressed as SW = Gateway Stake / Minimum Stake.

 - Tenure Weight (TW): This factor considers how long a gateway has been part of the network, with a maximum value capped at 4.
 It is calculated as TW = Gateway Network Tenure / 6 block-months.
 This means that the maximum value is achieved after 2 block-years of participation in the network.